Would you be tempted to use one of these VERY unique names for your baby boy or girl?

 And they made sure that each of the names which feature on the list was given to at least three children.

-Looking at the compilation, it seems as if pioneering parents took inspiration from pretty much everywhere, including their favourite bands (hey there, Zeppelin!) and their favourite beverage (people of the world, meet Hennessy!).
+Looking at the compilation, it seems as if pioneering parents took inspiration from pretty much everywhere, including their favourite colours (hey there, Crimson and Lilac!) and their favourite novels (people of the world, meet Ebenezer and Hansel!).

-There were also a few car-inspired monikers (Audi and Royce made the list), as well as a few fashion brands (Dior) - and plenty more besides.
+There were also a few Shakespeare-inspired monikers (Lysander made the list), as well as a few food products (Strawberry and Pepper) - and plenty more besides.